neozenith/dash-app-dbt-reactflow/README.md

 # dash-app-dbt-reactflow
-Experiment with modelling a dbt project using ReactFlow wihtin a Plotly Dash app
+Experiment with modelling a dbt project using ReactFlow within a Plotly Dash app